boazbk/tcs/lec_15_probability.md

 ### More general sample spaces.

-While in this lecture we assume that the underlying probabilistic experiment   corresponds to tossing $n$ independent coins, everything we say easily generalizes to sampling $x$ from a more general finite or countable set $S$ (and not-so-easily generalizes to uncountable sets $S$ as well).
+While in this chapter we assume that the underlying probabilistic experiment   corresponds to tossing $n$ independent coins, everything we say easily generalizes to sampling $x$ from a more general finite or countable set $S$ (and not-so-easily generalizes to uncountable sets $S$ as well).
 A _probability distribution_  over a finite set $S$ is simply a function $\mu : S \rightarrow [0,1]$ such that
 $\sum_{x\in S}\mu(s)=1$.
 We think of this as the experiment where we obtain every $x\in S$ with probability $\mu(s)$, and sometimes denote this as $x\sim \mu$.